 When you arrive at Air Force technical school, one of the first things you'll notice is all those people running around with different color braided ropes over their left shoulders.
-Who are these guys?
+You may be wondering what these ropes signify and when you might be assigned one.

-Well, the "ropes" are students who have special leadership responsibilities, or who perform special duties.
+The "ropes" are students who have special leadership responsibilities, or who perform special duties.
+Ropes can be green, yellow, blue, white, black, and many other colors and each color signifies a particular skill or responsibility.

 Special Duty Ropes